-- 1. List all activities and aspects of your event. - 2.
-Identify the risks associated with each activity or aspect.
-Consider each of the following: - a.
-Physical risks (injury, death, travel, food-related illnesses, etc.) - b.
-Reputation risks (the reputation of your officers and members, the reputation of the whole organization, the reputation of the university) - Emotional risks (the emotions of your members, reactions of participants or attendees, sensitive subject matter, potential controversy, etc.) - d.
-Financial risks (cost reduction, proper budgeting, etc.) - e.
-Facilities risks (the safety of the facilities for your participants or attendees, the maintenance and clean-up of the facilities, etc.) - 3.
-Assess each risk for probability of occurrence and seriousness of consequences. - 4.
-Make decisions about how to manage each risk identified in Step 2. - 5.
-Share your plans and risk management actions with the others involved in planning the event, and implement your event according to those decisions. - Assess the success of your event after its completion.
-Document your evaluation information for next year's officers by completing the Post-Event Form.
+1. List all activities and aspects of your event.

+2. Identify the risks associated with each activity or aspect.
+Consider each of the following:

+- A. Physical risks (injury, death, travel, food-related illnesses, etc.) - Reputation risks (the reputation of your officers and members, the reputation of the whole organization, the reputation of the university) - C. Emotional risks (the emotions of your members, reactions of participants or attendees, sensitive subject matter, potential controversy, etc.) - D. Financial risks (cost reduction, proper budgeting, etc.) - E. Facilities risks (the safety of the facilities for your participants or attendees, the maintenance and clean-up of the facilities, etc.)

+3. Assess each risk for probability of occurrence and seriousness of consequences.

+4. Make decisions about how to manage each risk identified in Step 2.

+5. Share your plans and risk management actions with the others involved in planning the event, and implement your event according to those decisions.

-Creating a Budget
+Creating A Budget

-The final portion of the Event Form is the budget.
+The final portion of the Event Request Form is the budget.
 Take a moment to consider what costs will be associated with this event.
 If you will need to purchase items for your event, you will need to list those items, along with their approximate cost.

-Reserving/Set-up of Facilities
+Reserving/Set-Up of Facilities